Big Hole: Miners

 The discovery of diamonds led to a high demand for black labour.
 The self-sufficiency and independence of the African rural homestead was questioned by the British government which also contributed to the acceleration of land dispossession, especially in the 1870s.
 This created a large black migrant population in Kimberley.

 Housing

-Native locations were created for miners by mining managers.
+Native housing was created for miners by mining managers.
 These locations improved security and limited theft of diamonds.
 They had no natural water sources or proper waste disposal.
 The origins and features of the apartheid city structure can be traced back to the particular class, social and economic circumstances of rapid industrialisation in Kimberley.

 Health

 Between 1897 and 1899, a total of 7,853 patients were admitted into Kimberley Hospital.
 5,368 of these patients were black and admitted into special designated wards, i.e. a "Native surgical ward" for black miners and a special ward for black women and children.
 Of these black patients, 1,144 died.
 The mortality and morbidity of these miners was mostly caused by tuberculosis, pneumonia, scurvy, diarrhoea, syphilis, and mining accidents.
 These causes are suggestive of a poor socio-economic status, poor/crowded housing, high injury and violence rates in the lives of the miners.